 The Dorothy D. Richards Kansas Room is a local reference collection that contains books, online resources, maps, microfilm, photographs, and genealogical resources that pertains to the rich history of Kansas, The Great Plains, The American West, its people and environment.
 Below you will find just some of the resources offered.

-Digital copies of the Hays Daily News newspaper from 1995 to today, as well as a variety of newspapers from all over the United States.
+Digital copies of the Hays Daily News newspaper from 1929 to today, as well as other newspapers from across the state of Kansas.

 This database of genealogical resources includes the complete U.S. Census, a multitude of city directories, Find-A-Grave records, military records such as draft registration cards and muster rolls, immigration records such as passenger lists and naturalization records, the Social Security Death Index, and birth, marriage, and death records (coverage varies by state).

 *Only available for use inside of the library.